 Anika S.r.l. offers several products used in connection with the treatment of ENT disorders.
 The lead products are Merogel, a woven fleece nasal packing, and Merogel Injectable, a thick, viscous hydrogel composed of cross-linked hyaluronic acid-a biocompatible agent that creates a moist wound-healing environment.
-Anika S.r.l. is partnered with Medtronic for worldwide distribution.
+Anika S.r.l. has partnered with Medtronic for worldwide distribution of these products.